Current Total: £349,781

 The Swanage Railway's carriage fleet - including the Trust’s 1930s Maunsell and 1940s Bulleid vintage carriages - are currently stored in open sidings when not in use.
 This new covered accommodation - the first built by the Swanage Railway Trust - is urgently required to protect these irreplaceable vehicles from the weather - and especially the strong sun and sea air that first attracted visitors to Swanage.
 In addition to better protection, the shed will help reduce the ongoing costs of the maintenance and overhaul of our carriages.

 The Swanage Railway Trust owns, and is custodian to, one of the country's most important collections of former Southern Railway coaches.
-This collection has been carefully assembled to represent the types of coaches that served the area and includes a number of vehicles that regularly visited the Swanage branch.
+This collection represents the types of coaches that served the area and includes a number of vehicles that regularly visited the Swanage branch.
 We are working to restore these coaches to enable passengers to once again travel in the style of the 1930's and '40's.
-The button below enables a donation to be made to help us with this work.
+The button below takes you to a dedicated page and enables a donation to be made to help us with this work.

 LSWR T3 Restoration